monika-kotus/ViCom/README.md

 ViCom CollabMap is a data science project designed to visually present existing collaborations within the ViCom research group and uncover potential new connections.
 This project processes researcher data, extracts expertise, and generates potential collaborations, all presented in an interactive web-based map.

-# ViCom CollabMap

-Sometimes you just want to know who else is quietly exploring **eye-tracking** or deep into **Bayesian stats**—without turning into Sherlock Holmes. **ViCom CollabMap** is here to save the day, letting you see where collaborations already exist, and where they might blossom if only you knew the right people.
+Sometimes, you want to know who else is quietly exploring **eye-tracking** or deep into **Bayesian stats**—without turning into Sherlock Holmes. **ViCom CollabMap** is here to save the day, letting you see where collaborations already exist and where they might blossom if only you knew the right people.

 *(P.S.
 This entire project was built in just three weeks.
 So please forgive the occasional quirk or feature that’s still “under construction.”)*